Louisliuzy/Hierarchical_Markov_Framework_for_CIS_Resilience/README.md

 2. `scipy`;
 3. `pickle`;
 4. `networkx`;
-5. `gurobipy`.
+5. `gurobipy`;
+6. `matplotlib`.

 ## Usage

 Run `CIS()` function in the `main.py` file in the `scripts/` folder.
 Different instances can be set up using the provided variables of network size, total budget, and attack and defense intensities.
 Three algorithms are available, including the default Gurobi solver (`NLP`), generalized Benders decomposition (`GBD`), and a novel nested decomposition with policy iteration (`NDPI`).
-Note that it may take hours to complete larger instances especially for `NLP`.
+Plot functions are also available in the `main.py` file for generating results.
+In addition, run the `knox.py` file in the `scripts/` folder for the case study.
+Note that it may take hours/days to complete larger instances especially for `NLP`.
 Please refer to the manuscript for detailed algorithm comparison.

 ## Support